English as an Additional Language

 - Come from ethnic minority backgrounds;

-- Can communicate with the family and sometimes with the wider community in the language/s of the home - but need to learn Engish (and Welsh) in order to get access to the curriculum and to communicate with peers, teachers at school and others who live in Wales.
+- Can communicate with the family and sometimes with the wider community in the language/s of the home - but need to learn English and Welsh in order to access the curriculum and to communicate with peers, teachers at school and others who live in Wales.

 What does the service offer?

 - Ensures that Gwynedd schools has a provision for children learning English (and Welsh) in schools.

 - Ensures that specific guidance and training is available for schools to plan effectively to respond to pupils’ needs.

 - Offers interventions tailored for what the pupils need.

 - A member of the team can come into the school to work for a specific time to train and share good practice in order to support the pupils to achieve targets.

 - Support for teachers to differentiate lessons for EAL pupils in order to facilitate language learning (two languages) at the same time as teaching the curriculum.

 - Raise awareness of equality, culture, language and diversity issues in schools.